1. GENERAL PROVISIONS

 7. DELIVERY OF CONSIGNMENT

-9. RETURN, DESTRUCTION OR DISPOSAL OF UNDELIVERED CONSIGNMENTS
+9. RETURNING, DESTROYING OR DISPOSING OF UNDELIVERED CONSIGNMENTS

 12.ENTRY INTO AND TERMINATION OF CONTRACT